Costards2/costards2/README.md

 # 💫 About Me:
 Hi!
 I'm Pedro Costard, a Digital Games student at UNEB with a passion for technology, storytelling, and creating meaningful interactive experiences.

-Most of my work revolves around programming and game development, especially using C#, Unity, and .NET.
+Most of my work is focused on programming and game development, especially using C#, Unity, and .NET.
 I also have experience with front-end technologies like JavaScript and CSS, and I enjoy combining technical and creative thinking in everything I build.

-I’ve worked as a QA intern at EPRA Games, where I was involved in testing, debugging, and improving development processes through organized documentation and team collaboration.
-This experience strengthened my attention to detail, communication skills, and ability to work in agile environments.
+I’ve worked as a QA intern at EPRA Games, where I took part in testing, bug fixing, and improving development workflows through organized documentation and teamwork.
+This experience sharpened my attention to detail, communication skills, and ability to work in agile environments.

+I’m also interested in secure coding practices and strive to apply cybersecurity fundamentals in my workflow—from version control and data handling to building reliable and maintainable systems.

-In addition to game development, I have a solid understanding of software architecture, version control with Git, and collaborative workflows.
-I'm comfortable working independently or as part of a team, and I’m always looking to learn, improve, and contribute to meaningful projects.
+In addition, I have a solid understanding of software architecture, Git-based version control, and collaborative workflows.
+I'm comfortable working independently or as part of a team, and I’m always looking to learn, grow, and contribute to projects that make an impact.

-Whether it’s building systems, solving problems, or crafting engaging experiences, I’m driven by curiosity and the desire to turn ideas into something real.
+Whether I’m building systems, solving problems, or crafting engaging experiences, I’m driven by curiosity and the desire to turn ideas into something real.

 ## 🌐 Socials:
 [![Itch.io](https://img.shields.io/badge/itch.io-FF6347?style=for-the-badge&logo=itchdotio&logoColor=white&logoWidth=20)](https://costards2.itch.io/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&logoWidth=20)](https://www.linkedin.com/in/pedro-costard-oliveira-057813231/)